 546231 Analysing Health Needs

-You will be introduced to a wider range of acute and complex health issues in Year 3 of your AUT physiotherapy degree.
+You will be introduced to a wider range of complex acute and community health issues in Year 3 of your AUT physiotherapy degree.
 This requires more detailed assessment, clearer clinical decision-making skills and more advanced treatment strategies, together with an understanding of reflective, professional and ethical practice.
 You will also be provided with a two-week student assistantship.

 547331 Exercise-Based Rehabilitation II